 Once seated and sipping our drinks, Beth our server for the evening magically appeared to consult us on the menu options.
 For starters Darlene chose a very appetizing sounding portion of house rubbed dry ribs.
 While I decided to get a little crazy and order oysters on the half-shell and a crock of french onion soup.
 For mains we were convinced by a charmingly persistent Beth to try the oka cheese stuffed pork chops.
 She claimed they were without peer and tender and juicy to a fault.

 It was around this time that the restaurant began to fill up, normally signalling a sharp decline in service.
 However the at the Peasant Cookery this was definitely not the case.
 If anything service improved, our water glasses and fresh bread basket being tended to by no less than 4 of the serving staff.

-In short order our starters appeared, Darlene was impressed with the portion and taste of the dry ribs commenting on the subtle yet effective seasoning the tender meat.
+In short order our starters appeared, Darlene was impressed with the taste of the dry ribs commenting on the subtle yet effective seasoning the tender meat.